dyrdzik97/chatbot/README.md

 All data mocked (for future improvements).

-If you wanna test my chatbot - let's go together through the this process 😊
+If you wanna test my chatbot - let's go together through this process 😊

 Here you can find the most popular phrases that my chatbot will answer you: